cjkcr/x-mcp/README.md

 ## Usage Examples

-Works with both Claude Desktop and Gemini CLI:
+Works with both Claude code and Gemini CLI:

 * "Tweet 'Just learned how to tweet through AI - mind blown! 🤖✨'"
 * "Create a thread about the history of pizza"